All You Need To Know About Architectural Glass

-- Facades – Fenestrations (doors, windows),cladding in facades
+- Facades – Fenestrations (doors, windows), cladding in facades

 - Glass in insulation – glass wool

-Glass can be manufactured in sheet form from 1/2″ to 2″ (2 to 50mm) thick used for various purposes.
+Glass can be manufactured in sheet form from 1/2″ to 2″ (2 to 50mm) thick and used for various purposes.
 These panes are produced in three basic ways:

 Plate glass is ground and polished after being drawn from the molten state, producing more parallel surfaces.

 Float glass (commonly known as window glass) has replaced sheet and float glass.
-It is made by floating molten glass over a molten metal such as tin, producing an even layer of glass that ends up polish on both sides.
+It is made by floating molten glass over a molten metal such as tin, producing an even layer of glass that ends up polished on both sides.

 Glass is also melted and forced through small orifices to produce thin glass fibers.
 These are used in manufacturing building insulations and various fibers for textiles.

-Thickness of Float glass varies from 3mm-25mm.
+The thickness of Float glass varies from 3mm-25mm.